ndipasquale/shhgit/README.md

 ## Installation

-You can use the [precompiled binaries](https://www.github.com/eth0izzle/shhgit/releases) **or** build from source:

 1. Install [Go](https://golang.org/doc/install) for your platform.
-2. `$ go get github.com/eth0izzle/shhgit` will download and build shhgit.
+2. `$ go get github.com/ndipasquale/shhgit` will download and build shhgit.
 3. See usage.

 ## Usage